weaviate/weaviate-io/developers/weaviate/search/multi-vector.md

 Multiple target vector search uses a single query to search multiple-target vectors.
 Weaviate searches the target vectors concurrently and automatically combines the results.

+## Combining search results

+Each multi-target vector search is composed of multiple single-target vector searches.
+The search results are combined based on the join strategy.
+The join strategy determines how the distances between the query vector and the target vectors are combined to produce a single distance score.

+- If an object is missing any of the target vectors, it will not be included in the search results.
+- If an object is within the search limit or the distance threshold of any of the target vectors, it will be included in the search results.

+If an object doesn't have all of the selected target vectors, Weaviate ignores that object and does not include it in the search results.

+### Available join strategies.

+These are the available join strategies:

+- **minimum** (*default*) Use the minimum of the vector distances.
+- **sum** Use the sum of the vector distances.
+- **average** Use the average of the vector distances.
+- **manual weights** Use the sum of weighted distances, where the weight is provided for each target vector.
+- **relative score** Use the sum of weighted normalized distances, where the weight is provided for each target vector.

 ## Specify target vector names only

 Specify target vectors as a list/array of named vectors.
 The default join strategy is `minimum`, which means that the search results are sorted by the minimum distance in each query/target vector pair.